React Native Google Cast

 • (Android) Make sure the device has Google Play Services available and that you initialize CastContext.getSharedInstance(this); in your MainActivity's onCreate.

-• (Android) If using an emulator, due to it running as a virtual machine with its own network, you might need to configure NAT for the virtual device.
-If you cannot see any Cast devices on the emulator, please test with a real Android device before reporting an issue.
+• (Android) emulators are not supported.
+Please test with a real Android device before reporting an issue.
 Alternatively, you may try using Genymotion but note it doesn't support M1/ARM Macs yet.

 • (iOS) If you disabled discovery autostart in iOS Setup, make sure you call startDiscovery somewhere in your JS code.

-• (iOS 14+) Double check that you've configured Bonjour services in Info.plist.
+• (iOS) Double check that you've configured Bonjour services in Info.plist.

-• (iOS 14+) If calling showCastDialog, note that the user has to tap the Cast Button and grant permissions first before you can programmatically open the dialog.
+• (iOS) If calling showCastDialog, note that the user has to tap the Cast Button and grant permissions first before you can programmatically open the dialog.

-• (iOS 14+) You may want to set options.startDiscoveryAfterFirstTapOnCastButton = false if you're not explicitly requiring the user to tap the Cast Button first and instead want to start discovery immediately after launching the app.
+• (iOS) You may want to set options.startDiscoveryAfterFirstTapOnCastButton = false if you're not explicitly requiring the user to tap the Cast Button first and instead want to start discovery immediately after launching the app.

 Other Issues